kosmonautdnb/Lykiana/README.md

-# Lykiana
+# Nora's workday

-an upcoming game with WatcomGL.
+A tiny example of what you can do with WatcomGL (DJGPP/WatcomC/OpenWatcom) on FreeDOS.